estuary/flow/site/docs/reference/Connectors/materialization-connectors/mysql-heatwave.md

 | **`/password`**         | Password           | Password for authentication.               | string | Required               |
 | `/timezone`                 | Timezone               | Timezone to use when materializing datetime columns.
 Should normally be left blank to use the database's 'time_zone' system variable.
 Only required if the 'time_zone' system variable cannot be read.  | string |                  |

+### Advanced: SSL Mode
+Configuring the SSL mode strengthens security when transferring data to Oracle MySQL HeatWave.
+Here are the possible values for SSL mode:

+- `disabled`: Establishes an unencrypted connection with the server.
+- `preferred`: Initiates the SSL connection only if prompted by the server.
+- `required`: Establishes an SSL connection but doesn’t verify the server’s certificate.
+- `verify_ca`: Connects via SSL connection and verifies the server’s certificate against the provided SSL Server CA, without validating the server's hostname.
+SSL Server CA is mandatory for this mode.
+- `verify_identity`: Ensures an SSL connection, and verifies both the server's certificate and hostname.
+This is the highest level of security.
+SSL Server CA is required for this mode.

 ### Bindings

 | Property                | Title              | Description                                | Type   | Required/Default       |